darkhi-dev/darkhi-dev/README.md

 ### Hi there 👋

-- 🔭 I am working on a project for an operating system based on Linux
+- 🔭 I am working to simple project Python
 - 🌱 I am learning Python
 - 🔒 I love the world of hacking and computer security
 - 👺 I like mangas, computers, ...